Asduveneck/500pix_clone/README.md

 ### Update or Delete photos

-  In the Photo Manager, users can only access their own individual photos.
+  In the Photo Manager, users can only access their own photos.
 They select a photograph by clicking on it, where they can then update the title, descriptionm or even undo their changes.

   | Update Title | Update Description | Undo Update |
 |--------------|--------------------|-------------|